edelvalle/django-triplets/README.md

 ## TODO

-- Test integer values
 - Rename subject -> entity
   verb -> attr
   obj -> value

 - Add different kinds of operators to constrain a query

   - Make sure all expressions make sense with the type
   - Unify all variable constrains:
     If somewhere a variable says x > 1 and somewhere x < 5, that compiles everywhere to 1 < x < 5
     Keep in mind that some variables will be in operations to other variables like in the case:
     (LittelBrother, age, LBAge)
     (BigBrother, age, LBAge < LGAge) =>
     (LittleBrother, is_little_brother_of, BigBrother)
     In this case the variables most be of the same type, and the second query can't be performed until the first one is not cleared out
     This case is hard to optimize for bulk operations, it will require a lookup per result in the first query.

   - Find non-sense things like 5 > x < 1
     - And respond that this is not valid and the response should be 0